What should you pay attention to when cleaning silver jewelry? All tips and tricks

 Silver is a precious metal that does not oxidize so quickly.
 But it has a weak point: sulfur.
 Silver reacts with sulfur to form dark silver sulfide - and that's exactly what happens when silver jewelry tarnishes.
 Sulfur is found in small amounts in the air, but sometimes also in skin sweat.
 In addition, 925 sterling silver as an alloy also contains a small proportion (5/1000) of copper, which makes the silver more robust and scratch-resistant - but can also react with air and make the piece of jewelry appear darker.

-To avoid tarnishing, you should avoid wearing your 925 sterling silver jewelry when exercising or doing strenuous work.
-In addition, to ensure that silver jewelry lasts for a long time, it is a good idea for men to take it off at night, not wear it when showering or cleaning (to avoid contact with chemicals) and store it as airtight as possible or in a closed box .
-However, it should not be left unworn in this box for too long: because the silver sulfide is literally worn away by frequently wearing the silver jewelry - but if the jewelry is left lying around for a long time, more silver sulfide can form undisturbed over time and your jewelry will tarnish.
+To avoid tarnishing, you should avoid wearing your 925 sterling silver jewelry while exercising or during sweaty activities.
+Furthermore, for the long-lasting durability of men's silver jewelry, it is advisable to take it off at night, not to wear it while showering or cleaning (to avoid contact with chemicals), and to store it as airtight as possible or in a closed box.
+However, it should not remain unworn in there for too long: Because frequent wearing of the silver jewelry literally wears away the silver sulfide - but if the jewelry lies unused for a long time, more silver sulfide can form undisturbed over time, and your jewelry will tarnish.

 Home remedies for cleaning silver jewelry